-Female rapper and Murder Inc. recording artist Tiffany Lane, uses the name "Charli Baltimore" (sic) as her moniker.
-Lane was a lover of famous New York rapper The Notorious B.I.G who had recorded a song called "Long Kiss Goodnight" for his 1997 album "Life After Death".
+Female rapper and Murder, Inc. recording artist Tiffany Lane, uses the name Charli Baltimore as her moniker.
+Lane was a lover of famous New York rapper The Notorious B.I.G., who had recorded a song called "Long Kiss Goodnight" for his 1997 album "Life After Death".

-When Mitch and Trin pull their scam on the "Man in bed", Mitch and 2 other actors pretend to be police detectives.
-Ironically enough the room was full of actors who have portrayed cops (at least once) in popular movies and television shows.
-Rex Linn (man in bed) portrayed a Detective on "CSI: Miami".
-Melina Kanakeredes (Trin) portrayed a detective on CSI: NY.
-Shawn Doyle (Bum Cop) portrayed a detective in the movie "Frequency."
-Samuel Jackson (Mitch) portrayed a cop in the movie "The Negotiator."
+When Mitch and Trin pull their scam on the "Man in bed", Mitch and two other actors pretend to be police detectives.
+Ironically, the room was full of people who have portrayed cops in popular movies and television shows.
+Rex Linn (man in bed) portrayed a Detective on CSI: Miami (2002), Melina Kanakaredes (Trin) portrayed a detective on CSI: NY (2004), Shawn Doyle (Bum Cop) portrayed a detective in the movie Frequency (2000), and Samuel L. Jackson (Mitch) portrayed a cop in the movie The Negotiator (1998).

 WRITER TRADEMARK: (Shane Black): (disarmed gunman): While being held at gunpoint, Charly disarms the gunman when he is distracted.
 Black's screenplays often contain scenes where the hero is able to surprise a gunman who makes a fatal mistake, like in The Last Boy Scout (1991) and Kiss Kiss Bang Bang (2005).

 According to the C.I.A. personnel file shown during the opening credits, Charlene Baltimore was born in New York City, is six feet tall, and her Social Security number is 079-48-6884.
 What appears to be a date of birth is mostly obscured, but the year 62 (for 1962) is visible.
 Geena Davis was born in January 1956.